-The GRR function is an independent control function within the CRM which reports to the head of Global Credit Control.
+The CRR function is an independent control function and reports functionally to Board of Directors Risk Committee.

 Credit Rating downgrade

 Credit Risk Management (CRM) has a Watchlist process to closely monitor counterparties that have a higher risk of not performing to expectations, in instances like a credit rating downgrade.
 The Watchlist serves to identify counterparties where there are negative factors requiring enhanced monitoring, that are not severe enough to indicate impairment.
 The Watchlist is reviewed each month in the Surveillance/Watchlist meeting.
 The meeting is attended by the Chief Credit Officer (CCO), Credit officers, Recovery Management International, CRM approvers and the responsible Front Office personnel.
 Each name is discussed and the Chief Credit Officer and Recovery Management International will determine if any names on the Watch List should be transferred to Recovery Management International for their direct management.